Darius Garland NBA Preview vs. the Celtics

 Darius Garland Insights vs. the Celtics

-- This season, Garland has made 7.3 shots from the floor per game, which adds up to 13.9% of his team's total makes.
+- This season, Garland has made 7.5 field goals per game, which adds up to 14.4% of his team's total makes.

-- Garland's opponents, the Celtics, have one of the slowest offensive tempos, ranking 28th, averaging 101.8 possessions per game, while his Cavaliers average 100.5 per game, which ranks 13th among NBA teams.
+- Garland's Cavaliers average 100.6 possessions per game, which ranks 13th among NBA teams, while the Celtics are one of the league's slowest with 101.7 possessions per contest.

-- The Celtics are the third-best defensive team in the NBA, conceding 108.8 points per game.
+- The Celtics are the fourth-best defensive team in the league, allowing 109 points per game.

-- The Celtics allow 43.3 rebounds per game, ranking 11th in the league.
+- Conceding 42.9 rebounds per contest, the Celtics are the ninth-ranked squad in the league.

-- The Celtics are the third-ranked team in the league, conceding 23.7 assists per game.
+- Looking at assists, the Celtics are ranked third in the NBA, allowing 23.9 per contest.

-- The Celtics are the 20th-ranked team in the NBA at allowing threes, giving up 13.5 made 3-pointers per game.
+- Looking at 3-pointers, the Celtics have given up 13.8 makes per game, 24th in the NBA.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!